redstrate/redstrate.com/content/blog/akademy2024/index.md

 tags:
 - Akademy
 - KDE
+summary: "I attended KDE's Akademy and the Qt Contributor Summit that happened this year!"
 ---

 I attended [KDE's Akademy](https://akademy.kde.org/2024) and the [Qt Contributor Summit](https://wiki.qt.io/Qt_Contributor_Summit_2024) that happened this year.
 I also completed my personal goal of giving a talk at a conference!
 These conferences were back-to-back and were located in [Würzburg, Germany](https://en.wikipedia.org/wiki/W%C3%BCrzburg) during the 5th-8th of September.